thoughtspot/TSE-Demo-Builder/README.md

 ## TSE Demo Builder

 This application is designed to enable quick TSE demos that mimic a client environment.
+This is created and maintained by the Thoughspot Sales Engineering team.

 # VERSION 1.0.1